 (b) any information it holds about the relevant person by which the person can be identified; and

-(c) the nature and amount or quantity of any funds or economic resources held by the relevant institution for the relevant person since this Order came into force.
+(c) the nature and amount or quantity of any funds or economic resources held by the relevant institution for the relevant person since these Regulations came into force.

-(3) A relevant institution that fails to comply with a requirement in paragraph (1) or (2) is guilty of an offence.
+(4) A relevant institution which fails to comply with a requirement in sub-paragraph (1), (2) or (3) is guilty of an offence.

 (a) a customer of the institution;

-(b) a person who has been a customer of the institution since this Order came into force; or
+(b) a person who has been a customer of the institution at any time on or after 20th April 2007; or

-(c) a person with whom the institution has had dealings in the course of its business since then.
+(c) a person with whom the institution has had dealings in the course of its business since that date.

-(1) The relevant authority may request any person in or resident in the Bailiwick to give any information or to produce any document in that person's possession or control which the relevant authority may require for the purpose of—
+(1) The Treasury may request any person in or resident in the United Kingdom to give to them any information or to produce to them any document in his possession or control which they may require for the purpose of—

-(a) securing compliance with or detecting evasion of this Order;
+(a) ensuring compliance with or detecting evasion of these Regulations;

-(b) obtaining evidence of the commission of an offence under this Order;
+(b) obtaining evidence of the commission of an offence under these Regulations;

-(d) establishing the nature of any financial transactions entered into by any such person.
+(d) establishing the nature of any financial transactions entered into by, on behalf of or at the direction of a designated person.

 (2) This includes power to—